 Structure doesn’t mean that you must always be on the go and adhere to a rigid timetable.
 When done correctly, building structure can create freedom in your schedule.
 It allows you to fully invest and be present in what you do.
-By making these gradual, incremental tweaks to your lifestyle, you can liberate yourself from the chaos of an unplanned and directionless life.
+By making these gradual, incremental tweaks to your lifestyle, you can create more free time and liberate yourself from the chaos of an unplanned and directionless life.
 (Estimated reading time: 7-8 minutes)

 “Plan your work and work your plan.”— Napoleon Hill